sonatype-nexus-community/chelsea/README.md

 Happily, the CI test suite failed and pointed quickly to the fix (just needed to remove `# rubocop` disable/enable comments).

 Victory!
-Commit the changes, and we're done. <!-- TODO: Add link here to the final commit that includes these changes - so meta.-->
+Commit the changes, and we're done. (see [PR: #44](https://github.com/sonatype-nexus-community/chelsea/pull/44))

 ## Contributing